-The WD90C20 host interface supports both the AT and Micro Channel buses with both eight and sixteen bit data path widths.
+The WD90C20 host interface supports both the AT and Micro Channel buses with both 8- and 16-bit data path widths.
 The WD90C20 may also be directly connected to the bus if drive requirements permit.
 The bus mode is determined by the status of the configuration register bit, CNF(2), which is loaded by the de-assertion of reset.
 The value that is loaded reflects the status of one of the memory data pins at reset.

-I/O transfers to and from the device are eight bits wide, and display memory transfers are eight or sixteen bits wide, depending on the video mode selected.
-Because of their architecture, EGA type planar modes are restricted to eight bit display data transfers.
-Text and 256 color extended modes allow 16 bit transfers on a 16 bit bus.
+I/O transfers to and from the device are 8-bits wide, and display memory transfers are 8- or 16bits wide, depending on the video mode selected.
+Because of their architecture, EGA type planar modes are restricted to 8-bit display data transfers.
+Text and 256 color extended modes allow 16-bit transfers on a 16-bit bus.